crossplane/crossplane/design/design-doc-terraform-code-generation.md

 * Target SDK Struct -> Spec Late Initialization
   * `jsoniter.Marshal` (using `tf` key) on empty `Parameters` object
   * Recursive iteration of fields of two `Parameters` object using `reflect` library to late-initialize.
+    * Alternatively, we can look into generating the late initialization function since both structs are known.
 * API Output -> Status
   * `jsoniter.Unmarshal` (using `tf` key) using output of `terraform show --json`
 * Spec <-> API Output Comparison for up-to-date check